Summary of this section

 Local authorities (and sometimes the courts) are inclined to forget that there are two distinct limbs as to what can be required by way of an abatement notice.
 They are broadly equivalent to the contents of prohibitory injunctions and mandatory injunctions at common law.
 They should not be confused with one another.
 In particular, local authorities should not think that just because some works may be needed to bring a nuisance to an end, then they are the ones to decide what those works may be.
 It is a judgment-call which is best left to the undertaking on which a notice is served.

-An appropriate approach is for a local authority to focus on the outcome alone.
+An appropriate approach is for a local authority to focus on the outcome.
 If the outcome can be achieved by a range of options, then the choice of any steps is best left to the recipient of the notice.
-It is much easier to prosecute for the recurrence of a nuisance, i.e.an outcome (for instance the recurrence of odours, noise, dust, etc.), than it is to prosecute because specific steps have not been observed.
+It is much easier to prosecute, for instance, for the recurrence of a nuisance (such as the recurrence of odours, noise, dust, etc.), than it is to prosecute because specific steps have not been observed.

 Two particular matters relevant to the drafting of abatement notices are worth mentioning here.

-As suggested above in the preceding paragraphs, confusion is particularly likely to occur when a local authority has decided that both abatement (requiring the taking of positive steps) and also the prohibition of the simple recurrence of the nuisance, are indeed required in the same notice.
+As suggested above in the preceding paragraphs, confusion is likely to occur when a local authority has decided that both abatement (the requirement to take positive steps) and also the prohibition of a recurrence of a nuisance, are required in the same notice.
 In a significant number of such cases no detail at all should in fact be required because it is generally better to leave the choice of the means of abatement to the recipient

 Although the Courts have frequently said that abatement notices should be read with a healthy degree of common sense (relying also on the contents of any accompanying letter), the cases which have been decided and published are difficult and sometimes contradictory.
 The most detailed attempt to reconcile them is probably Ex p.
 South West Water Ltd (2001).
 But for clarity, see Elvington Park Ltd (2010) and Camden LBC (2000).